valentyn1boreiko/SVCEs_code/readme.md

 # **Sparse Visual Counterfactual Explanations in Image Space**

-Welcome to the codebase for our ECCV submission *Sparse Visual Counterfactual Explanations in Image Space.* We will guide you through the process of generating your own l1.5 visual counterfactual explanations on ImageNet with the multiple norm robust model Madry + FT.
+Welcome to the codebase for our paper *Sparse Visual Counterfactual Explanations in Image Space.* We will guide you through the process of generating your own l1.5 visual counterfactual explanations on ImageNet with the multiple norm robust model Madry + FT.
 ## Setup

 Before we can start with the generation, we have to setup the project and install required packages.